Northome, Minnesota

-Northome is a city located in the southwestern corner of Koochiching County, Minnesota, United States.
+Northome is a city in the southwestern corner of Koochiching County, Minnesota, United States.
 The population was 155 at the 2020 census.
 The county seat is International Falls, about 70 mi away.

 U.S. Highway 71 and State Highways 1 and 46 meet in Northome.

 Fair

-The Northome Fairgrounds hold the annual Koochiching County Fair on the second weekend of August.
-It celebrated its 100th anniversary in August 2006.
+The Northome Fairgrounds hold the Koochiching County Fair on the second weekend of August.
+It celebrated its 100th anniversary in 2006.